chetansinghsajwan/notes/http/status-code/1xx.md

+---
+status: completed
+---

 # HTTP Status Code 1xx Class

-This class is known as Informational class of status code.
+This class is known as **Informational** class of status code.

 This class of status code indicates an interim (non-final) response.